KittyCAD/modeling-app/docs/kcl/KNOWN-ISSUES.md

 - **Chamfers**: Chamfers cannot intersect, you will get an error.
 Only simple chamfer cases work currently.

+    Sketching on the chamfered face does not currently work.

 - **Shell**: Shell is only working for `end` faces, not for `side` or `start` faces.
 We are tracking the engine side bug on this.